technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

     ![A screenshot of a phone AI-generated content may be incorrect.](./media/image10.png)

->[!Alert] The Publish option is not working currently.
-So the following exercise can be executed only if you are able to publish the agent successfully.

-## Supplementary Exercise 2: Publish the agent to Teams and Microsoft 365 Copilot
+## Exercise 2: Publish the agent to Teams and Microsoft 365 Copilot

 In this exercise, you will **publish** the agent created in Copilot Studio to the **Microsoft Teams** and **Microsoft 365 Copilot** channel.